Victorian Female Names That Are Less Popular Today

 Looking for a unique baby name?
 Want a name with history?
 Consider some traditional baby names that are no longer as popular as they used to be.

-Here is a list of pretty Victorian English baby girl names that were popular in the 1880s, but which have disappeared from common use and are now rare: none of these are even among the top 1000 US baby girl names.
+Here is a list of pretty Victorian English baby girl names that were popular in the 1880s but have disappeared from common use and are now rare.
+None of these are even among the top 1000 US baby girl names.

 1. Maude or Maud

-Maude or Maud is a medieval version of Matilda which means strength in battle.
-The name became popular in the nineteenth century due to the poem named Maud by the famous poet Alfred Tennyson.
+Maude or Maud is a medieval version of Matilda which means "strength in battle."
+The name became popular in the nineteenth century due to the poem named "Maud" by the famous poet Alfred Tennyson (see the poem below).

 Maud is pronounced exactly the same way, but this spelling has always been slightly less popular in the US.
 It vanished from the top 1000 in 1933.

-In 2016 only 17 girls were named Maude in the US, and less than 5 with the spelling Maud (data is only available for 5 or more babies).
+In 2016 only 17 girls were named Maude in the US, and less than five were named with the alternate spelling Maud (data is only available for five or more babies).

 Come into the garden, Maud,